Meta-link/jubeat-hook/README.md

 # Features
 * Export your jubeat scores to tachi leaderboards
-* Multiple game support : currently festo and clan, see [jubeat-hook.h](jubeat-hook/jubeat-hook.h).
+* Multiple versions support : see [jubeat-hook.h](jubeat-hook/jubeat-hook.h).
 If your version is not supported, feel free to send me a message or even do a PR yourself
 * Filter scores for a precise player (using card tag or ID)
 * Enable debug mode to see every infos about your play